 Yes, I did because I was familiar with the Paleo diet.
 I knew how hard it would be to get my son to actually eat the food.
 That’s when I decided it was time to start finding the best Paleo Recipes for Kids because I wanted them for my son.

-I searched and searched and found quite a few Paleo for kids recipes.
+I searched and searched and found quite a few kids recipes.
 These recipes are the best ones I could find that I knew my son would eat.
 I think your kids will eat them too and maybe even beg to eat them.
 I know that kids like to eat finger foods and a lot of these recipes are finger food like the chicken nuggets, the fajitas, and sweet potato fries.

 I even have recipes for Paleo pizza, now that is going to be hit but my kids favorite is the Paleo mac and cheese recipe.
 Yes, that’s right all my other kids love the Paleo mac and cheese recipe even if they don’t have to eat Paleo.
 I have some recipes and ideas for kids school lunches and lunches at home too.